AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

 Data tree item may have unlimited number of data fields thus it requires methods for reading data from any field and item search through field value. **.get()** method reads required field of an item.
-Sample below demonstrates reading data grids with data from the same data tree, but third column represents different fields of each node.
+Sample below demonstrates data grid with custom columns.
+Each of them read data from custom field Data of data grid.

 {sample}Data\_Tree\_04{sample}